Polarization-dependent mass modifications of $\phi$ meson with finite momentum in nuclear matter: Results and Discussion

 \subsection{In-medium mass at finite momentum}

-We now examine the momentum dependence of the in-medium $\phi$-meson mass for both polarization modes, which become distinct in nuclear matter.
-Figure~\ref{fig:mass-lab} shows the density dependence of the longitudinal-mode mass at fixed momenta $p = 0, 1, 2,$ and $3~\mathrm{GeV}$.
+We now investigate the in-medium masses of the two polarization modes for a propagating $\phi$ meson in nuclear matter.
+Figure~\ref{fig:mass-lab} shows the density dependence of the longitudinal-mode mass at fixed momenta $p = 0, 1, 2,$ and $3~\mathrm{GeV}$ by considering the loop and contact terms.
 Results obtained with two different regularization schemes display qualitatively similar behavior, although the cutoff dependence becomes more pronounced at finite momentum, as shown by the band, indicating enhanced sensitivity to ultraviolet contributions.

-Figure~\ref{fig:mass-momentum} illustrates the momentum dependence of the in-medium mass shift at normal nuclear density.
-A clear difference between the two modes is observed: while the longitudinal-mode mass decreases quadratically with increasing momentum $\bm{p}$, the transverse-mode mass remains constant, showing no noticeable momentum dependence relative to its value at rest.
+Figure~\ref{fig:mass-momentum} shows how the in-medium mass shift evolves with momentum at normal nuclear density.
+A clear difference between the two modes is observed: while the longitudinal mass decreases quadratically with increasing momentum $\bm{p}$, the transverse mass remains constant, showing no noticeable momentum dependence relative to its value at rest.
 In the present approach, the transverse mode does not couple to the vector mean field at leading order [see Eq.~\eqref{eq:opt-t}].
 The longitudinal mode, however, couples through derivative-type interactions [Eq.~\eqref{eq:opt-l}], which naturally generate a momentum-dependent contribution to the self-energy.
 As the $\phi$ meson momentum increases, this coupling strengthens the medium effect, leading to an enhanced separation between longitudinal and transverse modes.
 In vacuum, where the vector mean field vanishes, both polarizations remain degenerate for all momenta.
+We also find that the contact term leads to a slightly modified momentum dependence in the longitudinal mass ratio, while preserving the quadratic behavior.

-For comparison, this momentum dependence of the longitudinal-mode mass is qualitatively consistent with the QCDSR analysis of Ref.~\cite{Kim:2019ybi}.
-However, our results for the transverse mode deviate from the QCDSR prediction, which suggests an approximately quadratic increase in mass.
-In QCDSR, this mode separation originates from the finite density behavior of Lorentz violating condensates.
-Specifically, as shown in Fig. 3 of Ref.~\cite{Kim:2019ybi}, the longitudinal mass is dominated by a decreasing trend, whereas the transverse mass involves a competition between quark and gluon condensates.
-Although the net result in QCDSR is an increasing mass, this prediction is subject to larger uncertainties than the longitudinal one.
+For comparison, the behavior of the longitudinal polarization with increasing momentum is consistent with the QCDSR prediction~\cite{Kim:2019ybi}.
+However, the unchanged transverse mass differs from the QCDSR prediction of an approximately quadratic increase, although it carries larger uncertainties than the longitudinal mode.
+This mode separation is attributed to Lorentz-noninvariant condensates in nuclear matter entering the operator product expansion.
+Specifically, as shown in Fig.~3 of Ref.~\cite{Kim:2019ybi}, the longitudinal mode is dominated by a decreasing contribution, whereas the transverse mode receives competing contributions from quark and gluon condensates.